opentracing-contrib/csharp-grpc/getting_started/README.md

 ## Installation

-The tutorial is using CNCF Jaeger (https://github.com/jaegertracing/jaeger) as the tracing backend, which uses [Docker](https://www.docker.com/get-docker).
+The tutorial is using CNCF Jaeger (https://github.com/jaegertracing/jaeger) as the tracing backend, which be run from a [Docker](https://www.docker.com/get-docker) image.
 You will still be able to follow most of the tutorial, even without Docker.
 So don't worry if you can't or don't want to install it.

 For running the code, you will need the [.NET Core SDK](https://www.microsoft.com/net/download).
 The code can be written with any text editor and run from the command line.